Fisheries in the economies of Pacific Islands countries and territories, by Robert Gillett, for SPC, 2016

 - Contribution of fishing to GDP

-- Improving the estimates of fishing contribution to GDP
+- Improving the estimates of the contribution of fishing to GDP

 - Exports of fishery products